Tag Archive | African blue basil

 Catharanthus ‘Soiree Double Pink’, an annual vinca.
 Extra petals replace reproductive parts.

 Flowers with single rows of petals usually have more pollen and nectaries than those with a more complicated petal structure.
-Plant breeders all over the world have brought to market thousands of these kinds of fluffy triple-flowered hybrids, and they are beautiful.
+Plant breeders all over the world have introduced to the marketplace thousands of these fluffy double-flowered hybrids, and they are beautiful.
 That’s fine, for aesthetics.

 But, for bees and butterflies, there’s less treasure for them in flowers filled with petals.
-Reproductive structures that produce nectar and pollen are often reduced and replaced with additional petals (photo, above).
-Collecting pollen or nectar from these packed doubles is less efficient, and requires extra visits to gather sufficient quantities.
-So, pollinators will look for more desirable plants elsewhere, to conserve energy, and avoid such anomalies of nature.
+Reproductive structures that produce nectar and pollen are often reduced and replaced with additional petals (photo, above) in the breeding process.
+Collecting pollen or nectar from these packed doubles is less efficient, and requires extra visits to gather sufficient quantities, if they offer any sustenance at all.
+So, pollinators will look for more desirable plants elsewhere to conserve energy, avoiding such anomalies of nature.

-When choosing the varieties for your annual garden, keep these details in mind.
-Gardens loaded with heavy producers of nectar and pollen (in other words, single flowers) will better serve the pollinators that visit them.
+When choosing varieties for your annual garden, keep these details in mind.
+Gardens loaded with heavy producers of nectar and pollen (in other words, single or uncomplicated flowers) will better serve the pollinators that visit them.

 Sunflowers